A31Nesta/grand/README.md

 }
 ```

-- `grand::expr()` takes a string slice and returns a `Gex` (Grand Expression) object containing the "compiled" expression.
+- `grand::expr()` takes a string slice and returns a `GrandEx` object containing the "compiled" expression.
 Some minimal optimizations are done if possible.

-- `grand::Gex::eval()` runs the expression and returns the random number generated.
+- `grand::GrandEx::eval()` runs the expression and returns the random number generated.

 ## Building